UMD Global STEWARDS will have the opportunity to participate in five experiential, interdisciplinary NRT elements:

 5.)
 Outreach and mentoring targeted to undergraduates, secondary students, and the general public

-UMD Global STEWARDS will also be exposed to a range of topics in three integrated FEW research areas:
+UMD Global STEWARDS will also be exposed to a range of topics in our integrated FEW research areas, including but not limited to:

 - Agricultural resilience through energy-efficient water reuse;